After 8-10 years of use, the computer will become incompatible with newer operating systems, and are unable to be upgraded.

 If you’re looking for a bit of a boost for your current laptop that you’ve had for a while, you could look into upgrading its hardware.

 This could get your computer to perform much better than it ever has, and possibly give it a longer lifespan as well.
 Here are a few computer upgrade options for both laptop and desktop computers that you can consider.

 Replacing HDD with SSD

-Solid-state drives, also known as flash storage, has gradually become a known standard for a lot of newer laptop and desktop computers.
+Solid-state drives, also known as flash storage, have gradually become a known standard for a lot of newer laptop and desktop computers.
 They are much more durable compared to traditional hard disk drives, as HDDs contain moving machinery and SSDs don’t.

-Performance wise, SSDs definitely win the race.
+Performance-wise, SSDs definitely win the race.
 SSDs can deliver speeds up to 16 times faster than an HDD, and don’t draw as much power as well.
 They run on NAND memory chips, which aren’t as fragile as the spinning disks inside hard drives.